 undergraduate and post-graduate teaching and learning.

-In recent years, she has focused on developing the tools for and undertaking the evaluation of specific health service models including quality of care and healthcare accreditation, workload and team work within multidisciplinary teams, human resource management, hospital acquired infections, manpower planning and projection, aspects of care delivery for complex chronic diseases, assessing ‘value for money’ aspects of disease specific service delivery, waiting time, access to care, the public and private health care interface, computerization of health care, and determinants of ‘cross-border’ health seeking behavior.
+In recent years, she has focused on developing the tools for and undertaking the evaluation of specific health service models including quality of care and healthcare accreditation, workload and team work within multidisciplinary teams, human resource management, hospital acquired infections, manpower planning and projection, aspects of care delivery for complex chronic diseases, assessing ‘value for money’ aspects of disease specific service delivery, waiting time, access to care, the public and private health care interface, computerisation of health care, and determinants of ‘cross-border’ health seeking behaviour.

 Leung GM, Ni MY, Wong PT, Lee H, Chan BHY, Stewart SM, Schooling CM, Johnston JM, Lam WWT, Chan SSC, McDowell IW, Pang HMH, Fielding R, Lam TH.
 Cohort profile: FAMILY cohort.
 International Journal of Epidemiology, 2017; 46(2): e1.
 [2017 IF=8.360, Ranked 5 out of 181 under the category of “Public, Environmental & Occupational Health”] (Cited by 14) [link]